 Yes, it was because they hadn't done anything before then.
-They might have had a couple of platforms with pilings in 10-15 feet of water near the shoreline.
+They might have had a couple of platforms with pilings in 10 or 15 feet of water near the shoreline.
 Mr. Charlie was a posting rig and he could drill in about 20 feet of water.
 I am not sure what was his maximum depth.
 He was posting.
 In other words, he had a barge and it was posted on top of the barge to allow it to drill.
 The barge that we worked on were 10, 12 feet in depth and that is what we drilled in.
 That was your rig and everything was on the barge.
 We never drilled in anything that was more than seven or eight feet of water with these barges.
 When Mr. Charlie came out with this, they put it on a post and all of the equipment was above the barge and they could drill in deeper water.
 Then they came out with the ocean driller which was the first floater.
 My brother was the superintendent on that rig.
 That was my older brother.
 They could drill deeper.
 Before that they came out with the jackups where they had the rigs that could jack them up.
 Then they came out with the floaters.
-So, you had the posted rigs that go drill in 20 feet of water, the jackups could go into...the Gorilla jackups could go into 200, 250 feet, and the floaters could go 5000, 6000 feet of water.
-It started off where they could go where the jackups couldn't go.
-Depending on how much anchor chain they had, that determined at what depth they could drill.
+So, you had the posted rigs that go drill in 20 feet of water, the jackups could go into 200, 250 feet, and the floaters could go 5000, 6000 feet of water.
+It started off where they could go where the jackups could drill.